Original version of Wine-Searcher's 'Find' page (scrollable)

-I spent a lot of time in meetings with the C-suite explaining why certain decisions were being made and that there was a big-picture reason for why that [insert component/element] looked different and that there was a plan in place to roll it out site-wide alongside the other projects in the pipeline.
+I spent a lot of time in meetings with upper management explaining why certain decisions were being made and that there was a big-picture reason for why that [insert component/element] looked different and that there was a plan in place to roll it out site-wide alongside the other projects in the pipeline.
 This wouldn't typically be an ideal way of implementing a new design system, but given the resources we had, it was the only way it was going to happen while also addressing the app project backlog.

 The Switch to Figma

 The designers were using Sketch when I first came onboard.
 While there's nothing inherently wrong with Sketch, it also requires the use of several other pieces of software for prototyping and dev handover.
 The company was paying for:

 The number of platforms being used made collaborating with other teams confusing and difficult.
 It was hard to keep track of where the most up-to-date version of a project lived.
 Did someone forget to upload their latest iteration to Abstract?
 Has the design system been synced lately?
 What changes were made since this this prototype was uploaded to InVision?

 I have been preaching the benefits of Figma since we made the switch at a previous company I worked for – it made life so much easier to have one tool for creation, collaboration, prototyping, and handoff.
 Since it's cloud-based, a design system can live in a master library that is updated in real time and syncs with components in every file the library is linked to.